Four continents: Decline

 With the European discovery of the existence of Australia, the theme of the "Four Continents" lost much of its drive, long before another continent, Antarctica, was also discovered.
 The iconography survived as the Four Corners of the World, however, generally in self-consciously classicizing contexts: for instance, in New York, in front of the Beaux-Arts Alexander Hamilton U.S. Custom House (1907), four sculptural groups by Daniel Chester French symbolize the "Four Corners of the World".

 Today

-With the grouping of the continents by landmass, have been occasionally grouped leaving four continental landmasses.
-These remaining four landmasses are, from largest to smallest: Afroeurasia, America, Antarctica and Australia.
+Continents have occasionally been grouped together by landmass.
+The four resulting continental landmasses are, from largest to smallest: Afroeurasia, America, Antarctica and Australia.